Miss Malini: Production

 Miss Malini was an original story written by novelist R. K. Narayan for the screen, not based on any of his past works.
 It was also his only one that came to fruition.
 Soon after the story developed, Narayan's friend, Gemini Studios' owner S. S. Vasan launched it as a film.
 K. Ramnoth, then the controller of productions at Gemini, produced the film under the studio's banner.
 M. Natarajan worked as the cinematographer, N. K. Gopal was the main editor, and the art director was A. K. Sekhar.
 Besides directing the film and writing the screenplay, Kothamangalam Subbu starred in a leading role as Sampath the charlatan, also known as "Bit Notice".
 It was his second directorial venture, after Kannamma En Kadhali (1945), also produced by Gemini Studios.
 Narayan's brother, R. K. Ramachandran, who did some editing on the film (marking his cinematic debut), believed that the character of Sampath was inspired by Sathashivayya, a man in Mysore who "exploited young women singers and artistes under the guise of promoting them".

 The film featured Pushpavalli in the title role, and M. S. Sundari Bai as her friend Sundari.
 It was the former's second appearance in a Tamil film, after Gemini's Dasi Aparanji (1944).
 N. Seetharaman, who later became known as Javar Seetharaman, made his acting debut in a minor role with this film, portraying the director of Kala Mandhiram.
 The film also marked the cinematic debut of Ramaswamy Ganesan, who later became known as Gemini Ganesan.
 He was then working in Gemini's casting department, and Ramnoth, who had faith in Ganesan's acting prowess, cast him in the minor role of an assistant director employed by Seetharaman's character.
 In his only scene in the film, the assistant director tells the director, "Sir, Collection – Record Break", referring to the tickets having been sold out, to which the director replies that while the collection is "record break", in some time the theatre too would be "break" (broken) due to Malini having gone missing.
 Ganesan was credited onscreen as "R.G.", standing for "Ramaswamy Ganesan".
-This was the film where he met his future wife Pushpavalli.
+This was the film where he met his future paramour Pushpavalli.

 V. Gopalakrishnan, in one of his earliest film roles, appeared as Sampath's office boy.
 L. Narayana Rao was cast as a sari merchant who Sampath tells in English, "In this age of publicity, be wise and advertise!" and when the impressed merchant asks in Tamil who said it, Sampath simply replies "Shakespeare", duping the merchant in the process.
 According to the 1996 book R.K.
 Narayan: The Early Years by N. Ram and his wife Susan, the film was made on a shoestring budget of approximately ₹ 2,50,000.
 Its final length was 13924 feet.